-In compliance with Education Code section 215, this policy has been developed in consultation with BSCS and community stakeholders, BSCS school-employed mental health professionals (e.g., school counselors, psychologists, social workers, nurses), administrators, other school staff members, parents/guardians/caregivers, students, local health agencies and professionals, the county mental health plan, law enforcement, and community organizations in planning, implementing, and evaluating BSCS's strategies for suicide prevention and intervention.
-BSCS must work in conjunction with local government agencies, community-based organizations, and other community supports to identify additional resources.
+The School Director or Designee shall involve administrators, other school staff members and parents/guardians/caregivers, in planning, implementing, and evaluating the district's strategies for suicide prevention and intervention.
+Districts must work in conjunction with local government agencies, community-based organizations, and other community support to identify additional resources.